foxcpp/maddy/docs/tutorials/setting-up.md

 Since there are currently no pre-compiled binaries for maddy, we are going to build it from the source.
 Nothing scary, this is relatively easy to do with Go.

-System dependencies you need to have installed is C compiler, Git and wget.
+System dependencies you need to have installed is C compiler, Git and curl.
 On Debian-based distributions, this should be enough:
 ```
-# apt-get install gcc git wget
+# apt-get install gcc git curl
 ```

 build.sh script will do the rest for you: